dinvlad/test-secrets-detection/README.md

 # test-secrets-detection

-this is a test using a known AWS secret
+this is a test using a known publicized AWS secret

+AKIAIWNJYAX4CSVEH53A